|

 Fur:

-~ the leopard has a look of deer-brown to gold-black with large
+~ the leopard has a look of deer-brown to gold-black with

-to the jaguar.
-Instead of the black spots inside the rosettes,
+pattern is related to the jaguar.
+Instead of the black

-the leopard has a dark-brown colouring.
-Furthermore the coat pattern
+spots inside the rosettes, the leopard has a dark-brown

-on the chest is spotted.
-On the chest, the belly and the inside
+spotted.
+On the chest, the belly and the inside of the

-of the legs the coat turns into light brown to white.
+legs the coat turns into light brown to white.

 Proportion: